aispeech-lab/WASE_202112/README.md

 If you find this repo helpful, please consider citing:

 ```
-@article{hao2020wase,
+@inproceedings{hao2021wase,
-  title={Wase: Learning When to Attend for Speaker Extraction
-in Cocktail Party Environments},
+  title={Wase: Learning When to Attend for Speaker Extraction in Cocktail Party Environments},
-  author={Hao, Yunzhe and Xu, Jiaming and Zhang, Peng and Xu, Bo}
+  author={Hao, Yunzhe and Xu, Jiaming and Zhang, Peng and Xu, Bo},
+  booktitle={ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
+  pages={6104--6108},
+  year={2021},
+  organization={IEEE}
 }
 ```

 ```
-@article{hao2020unified,
+@inproceedings{hao2020unified,
   title={A Unified Framework for Low-Latency Speaker Extraction in Cocktail Party Environments},
   author={Hao, Yunzhe and Xu, Jiaming and Shi, Jing and Zhang, Peng and Qin, Lei and Xu, Bo},
-  journal={Proc.
+  booktitle={Proc.
 Interspeech 2020},
   pages={1431--1435},
   year={2020}
 }
 ```
+For more detailed descirption, you can further explore the whole paper with [this link](https://doi.org/10.1109/ICASSP39728.2021.9413411).

 ## License